lucasjellema/brightspots-whitespots-webapp/README.md

 # Brightspots & Whitespots Dashboard

-A web-based dashboard application for visualizing and exploring survey data related to business challenges, technology trends, and product vendors.
+A web-based dashboard application for visualizing and exploring survey data related to business challenges, technology trends, product vendors, and technology themes.

 ## Overview

 The Brightspots & Whitespots Dashboard is a Single Page Application (SPA) designed to present insights from survey data through interactive visualizations and organized content.
-It helps users identify "bright spots" (successful areas) and "white spots" (opportunity areas) in the technology and business landscape.
+It helps users identify "bright spots" (successful areas) and "white spots" (opportunity areas) in the technology and business landscape, with comprehensive theme assessment capabilities.

 ## Features

 - **Interactive Dashboard**: Tab-based navigation for exploring different aspects of the survey data
 - **Data Visualization**: Charts and graphs to visualize survey results and trends
+- **Theme Assessment**: Comprehensive system for evaluating company involvement with key technology themes
+- **Interest Details**: Track and manage detailed information about company interests in challenges, technologies, and vendors
 - **Responsive Design**: Built with Bootstrap for optimal viewing on any device
 - **Modular Architecture**: Clean separation of concerns for easy maintenance and extensibility
+- **Flexible Data Loading**: Support for both local and remote data sources
+- **Admin & UUID Modes**: Granular permission system for viewing and editing data

 ## Project Structure